amaan-123/Amaan_Horizon_repo/FetchAPI/API_Notes.md

 - The video is the 39th in the "**Chai aur Javascript**" series on the "Chai aur Code" YouTube channel.

+## Backend

+The backend is the part of a system that runs on a server and handles data storage, business logic, authentication, and other core functions.
+It typically exposes APIs that other components (like frontends) can call to retrieve or modify data.

+## Frontend

+The frontend is the client‑side part that users interact with directly—usually a web page, mobile app, or desktop UI.
+It sends requests to the backend’s APIs and presents the returned data to the user.

+**In short:** the backend provides services and data; the frontend consumes those services and displays them to the user.

 ## What is an API?

 - An **API** is a **talking language between two systems**.